Colenec/IST3134/README.md

 ## Current Project

-- 🔭 I'm currently working on a project that involves analyzing a book reviews dataset from Kaggle (https://www.kaggle.com/datasets/pigment/big-sales-data).
+- 🔭 I'm currently working on a project that involves analyzing a books rating dataset from Kaggle (https://www.kaggle.com/datasets/pigment/big-sales-data).
 The project utilizes Java MapReduce and Pig to perform word count and calculate the average score for the reviews.

 ## What I'm Learning